...

 Kōka School Ninja House’s Opening Hours, Admission Fee, and Access Information

-• It closes on Wednesdays and the 4th Thursdays.
+• The facility is closed on Wednesdays and the 4th Thursdays.

 • The admission fee is